STROKE, ISCHEMIC

 Brain scans and stimulation may predict stroke recovery

-Knowledge-focused Recruiting nowThis study is testing whether brain scans and a technique called transcranial magnetic stimulation can predict how well someone will recover arm movement after a stroke.
+Knowledge-focused Recruiting nowThis study aims to see if brain scans and a technique called transcranial magnetic stimulation (TMS) can predict how well someone will recover arm movement after a stroke.
 Researchers will collect data from 657 adults who recently had a stroke and have arm weakness.
-The goal is to …
+The goal is t…

 Matched conditions: STROKE, ISCHEMIC